fdmsantos/MyDocs/docs/platforms/aws/migrate/windows.md

 ![Diagram](../../../img/screenshot.201.jpg)

 ## Lab - Trust Relationship between AWS Managed AD and On-Premise AD with FSX

 [Lab Guide](https://winonaws.cloud/migratewindows/en/)

 AWS Support Contact: Hans Moser - hansmose@amazon.ch

+* Hans Moser - Info About D: Drive

+    * Regarding D: Drive: In our ‘source Fileserver’ we have the files on C:, hence the first export also include the directory paths to C:
+    * But on FSX, our target, the data drive is D:  So to make the import work, we’ve to change the paths, so that we target the correct folder paths on the destination (our FSX).

 ### Cloudformation